kudobuilder/kudo/keps/0005-cluster-resources-for-crds.md

 #### Instance Status update

-If Instances of an OperatorVersion are created before the Install plan of the OperatorVersion is successful, the Instance's will remian in a `PENDING` status until the OperatorVersion is successful.
+If Instances of an OperatorVersion are created before the Install plan of the OperatorVersion is successful, the Instance's will remain in a `PENDING` status until the OperatorVersion is successful.

 #### Object Owners